A-Faris/Blockbuster/coding_problems/01-monday/readme.md

-# Whats The Real Floor?
+# What's The Real Floor?

 Americans are odd people: in their buildings, the first floor is actually the ground floor and there is no 13th floor (due to superstition).